GuiCintra27/wishlist-Prisma-/README.md

 The aplication **runs by default** in http://localhost:4000 and show a console: "Server running in port: 4000"

 ## Running the project

-Run npm i to install all the tools needed to run the application.

 ### Movies Route